Raman Skirmunt: Death and burial

 Skirmunt was killed by local residents on the orders of the Soviet commissar Kholadov.
 The chairman of the village council ordered to take him and his brother-in-law Boleslav Skirmunt to Pinsk.
 Before reaching the city, in the forest, they were stopped, given shovels and ordered to dig their own graves.
 Skirmunt, who was 71 at the time, leaned against a tree and said, "I don't deserve to dig my own grave."
-It was said that before his death, Roman Skyrmunt was ordered to turn away from the killers.
+It was said that before his death, Raman Skyrmunt was ordered to turn away from the killers.
 He refused: "I never turned my back on people."
 After shooting both of them, they threw them into a pit, without finishing them off.

-According to historian I. K. Kiryanov Roman Skirmunt was killed by the NKVD.
+According to historian I. K. Kiryanov Raman Skirmunt was killed by the NKVD.
 In order to calm the people, several people who took part in the murder of Skirmunt were arrested and taken to Siberia by the NKVD.
 In the spring of 1940, shepherds who grazed cows in the Koran Forest found the body of Skirmunt and informed the authorities about the find.
 As Skirmunt's body was carried through the village of Parechcha, the peasants poured out into the street to pay their last respects to their lord.
 NKVDists, on horseback, escorted the body and secretly buried him in his native estate of Parechcha.

 Estates and property

 In 1876, Raman Skirmunt's father, Alexander Skirmunt, owned the Porechcha estate in the Pinsk District of the Minsk Province, where there were 5,193 acres of land, a sugar factory, a cloth factory and two taverns.
-After his death the estate passed into the possession of his son Roman; in 1911 it comprised 6,030 acres of land.
+After his death the estate passed into the possession of his son Raman; in 1911 it comprised 6,030 acres of land.
 Raman Skirmunt also owned real estate in Minsk and Moscow.

 In the course of the First World War, the palace in Porecchi and its collections survived, but the factory buildings and farms were looted by the Germans or destroyed by military actions.
 In interwar Poland, Skirmunt's financial situation was difficult.
 However, at the same time, Skirmunt regularly helped the peasants of Poreč, including giving them pieces of land as a gift.
 According to the historian Alexander Smolyanchuk, the memories of the peasants paint a positive image of the Mayantkov man who treated the peasants well: "Raman spoke only in Belarusian with his servants and the peasants.
 The peasants said: "He is our master, he even speaks our way." … Above all, he was human.
 He was kind to his servants and helped more than one elderly peasant by bringing, cutting and chopping firewood in the winter, or pouring grain into their granary in the spring.
-Not only the maintenance of the estate, but also the surrounding peasants remembered Roman Skyrmunt with one kind word".
+Not only the maintenance of the estate, but also the surrounding peasants remembered Raman Skyrmunt with one kind word".